Science

 Read MoreYouTube at the Bench

-As a graduate student at Princeton University, Moshe Pritsker tried in vain to grow a culture of embryonic stem cells from instructions laid out in the methods section of a journal article.
+As a graduate student at Princeton University, Moshe Pritsker tried in vain to grow a culture of embryonic stem cells using instructions from the methods section of a journal article.
 A colleague with more bench experience tried and also failed.
-Finally, Pritsker flew...
+Finally, Pritsker flew to Edinburgh...

 Read More